-Companies from Shopify to Facebook to Asana have embraced the “No Meeting Day.”
+Companies from Shopify to Facebook have embraced the “No Meeting Day.”
 Setting aside one day per week to focus on heads-down work without being interrupted by meetings can increase productivity and reduce stress.

 I did some research and spoke with workers who have successfully, and unsuccessfully, tried to implement a No Meeting Day at their workplaces so you can have an easier time trying to do the same.
 But first, let’s dig into the benefits of a No Meeting Day.